-Throughout this paper, we will refer to both the geometric mean of a momentum flux 316 probability distribution and the mean momentum flux; the two are related but distinct.
-Both are 317 318 averages of the same data: the geometric mean is the mean of the logarithm of the flux values and is dimensionless, and the mean momentum flux is the mean of the dimensional fluxes and 319 has units of mPa.
-(Similar to the geometric mean, the geometric standard deviation is the 320 standard deviation of the logarithm of the flux values; it's also dimensionless.)
-The differences 321 between these two measures can be seen in Figure 4: the geometric means (dots) are always to 322 the left of the mean fluxes (vertical dashed lines), because values in the right-side tail of the 323 324 distribution are exponentially larger than those in the left-side tail and contribute more to the mean flux.
-The non-linearity of the x-axis also means that an increase or decrease of the 325 geometric standard deviation results in an increase or decrease, respectively, of the mean flux.
-326 327
+Throughout this paper, we will refer to both the geometric mean of a momentum flux probability distribution and the mean momentum flux; the two are related but distinct.
+Both are averages of the same data: the geometric mean is the mean of the logarithm of the flux values and is dimensionless, and the mean momentum flux is the mean of the dimensional fluxes and has units of mPa.
+(Similar to the geometric mean, the geometric standard deviation is the standard deviation of the logarithm of the flux values; it's also dimensionless.)
+The differences between these two measures can be seen in Figure 4: the geometric means (dots) are always to the left of the mean fluxes (vertical dashed lines), because values in the right-side tail of the distribution are exponentially larger than those in the left-side tail and contribute more to the mean flux.
+The non-linearity of the x-axis also means that an increase or decrease of the geometric standard deviation results in an increase or decrease, respectively, of the mean flux.

-4.1 Explaining mean zonal momentum fluxes using the log-normal probability distribution

-331 Motivated by the ubiquity of log-normal probability distributions in observed and modeled gravity wave momentum fluxes, in this section we use the distributions' properties to offer a 332 333 statistical explanation for the sign and magnitude of the mean zonal momentum flux in each region.
-In some regions, like the Tropical and Extratropical Atlantic, it's clear from Figure 4 that 334 the difference between the geometric means of the eastward and westward flux distributions 335 contributes to the sign of the mean zonal momentum flux - one distribution is shifted relative to 336 the other.
-In others, like the Southern Ocean, it's clear that the two distributions have different 337 geometric standard deviations - one distribution is wider or narrower than the other.
-We quantify 338 the contributions of the two statistical moments to the mean zonal momentum flux by separately 339 340 shifting and squeezing the eastward and westward flux distributions so that either their geometric means or geometric standard deviations match, then record the resulting change in the mean 341 zonal flux.
-Four of these calculations are performed for each region: one matching the eastward flux distribution's geometric mean to the westward's, one to match the westward's to the eastward's, one to match the eastward flux distribution's geometric standard deviation to the westward's, and one to match the westward's to the eastward's.
+4.1 Explaining mean zonal momentum fluxes using the log-normal probability distribution statistical explanation for the sign and magnitude of the mean zonal momentum flux in each region.
+In some regions, like the Tropical and Extratropical Atlantic, it's clear from Figure 4 that the difference between the geometric means of the eastward and westward flux distributions contributes to the sign of the mean zonal momentum flux - one distribution is shifted relative to the other.
+In others, like the Southern Ocean, it's clear that the two distributions have different geometric standard deviations - one distribution is wider or narrower than the other.
+We quantify the contributions of the two statistical moments to the mean zonal momentum flux by separately shifting and squeezing the eastward and westward flux distributions so that either their geometric means or geometric standard deviations match, then record the resulting change in the mean zonal flux.
+Four of these calculations are performed for each region: one matching the eastward flux distribution's geometric mean to the westward's, one to match the westward's to the eastward's to the eastward's, and one to match the westward's to the eastward's.
 The average changes to the zonal momentum flux for changing the geometric mean and standard deviation, expressed as a percent of the mean zonal momentum flux, are given in Table 1.